Is Dartmouth Test Optional?

 Dartmouth Writing Supplement

 You are required to write two additional essays for the Dartmouth application.
 Both of these are question-based assessments that are unique to Dartmouth and help the Admissions Committee get a better sense of whether or not Dartmouth and you might be a good “fit” for each other.
-In the first essay, you will be given a question to which you are required to provide an answer using no more than one hundred words.
+In the first essay, you will be given a question to which you must provide an answer using no more than one hundred words.

-In the second essay, you will be given a prompt that is based on multiple questions, and you will need to choose one of them and respond to it in between 250 and 300 words.
+In the second essay, you will be given a prompt based on multiple questions, and you will need to choose one of them and respond to it in between 250 and 300 words.

 Report from the Secondary School